 PF's first publication entitled "Rooster Tales," published in February 1983.
 This became the forerunner of today's Pheasants Forever Journal of Upland Conservation.
 The fledgling PF held its first banquet on April 15, 1983, drawing 800 people at the inaugural banquet.
-In January 2007, PF's third-ever National Pheasant Fest in Des Moines, Minnesota, became the largest event in PF history, drawing over 24,500 attendees over a three-day span.
+In February 2017, PF's National Pheasant Fest in Minneapolis, MN became the largest event in PF history, drawing over 30,400 attendees over a three-day span.

 Twenty-five years after its inception, Pheasants Forever has become a grassroots, nationwide upland conservation movement - a national conservation powerhouse.
 The organization has grown to 110,000 members with over 600 chapters across the U.S. and Canada.
 Nationwide, Pheasants Forever has spent $260 million on program expenditures, which have helped fund 347,000 habitat projects affecting 4.4 million acres across North America.
 Along the way, PF has continued to employ the same unique organizational model of empowering local chapters to determine how 100 percent of their locally-raised conservation funds are spent.
 This local control allows chapters to see the fruits of their chapter efforts in their own communities.

 We actively partner with other chapters and Minnesota organization of natural resources on many habitat projects.